CalvinGregory/microUSV/README.md

 # microUSV
-This repository contains the control software for the microUSV: a small autonomous unmanned surface vehicle for lab work.
+This repository contains the control software for the microUSV: a small autonomous unmanned surface vehicle for indoor lab work.
 The hardware repository can be found [here](https://osf.io/k7a8p/).

 The repository contains source code for four separate applications: **CVSensorSimulator**, **MUSVController**, **PeripheralController**, and **Teleop**.